-Students must be registered for ENC 7919 during the semester in which they take their Candidacy Examination, and are expected to begin the process of identifying a Candidacy

-Examination Chair and committee during the semester before they plan to begin exams (this often means spring for a fall exam start).
+Students must be registered for ENC 7919 during the semester in which they take their Candidacy Examination, and are expected to find a Texts and Technology core faculty member to serve as the chair of their examination and committee during the semester before they plan to begin exams (this often means spring for a fall exam start).
 The appropriate registration form is available on the T&T website.

 In the first semester in which a student enrolls in ENC 7919 Doctoral Research, they must enroll for at least three hours of credit.
 If the student does not take and pass all parts of the Candidacy Examination in that semester, they must register for at least one credit hour in ENC 7919 during the semester when they complete the exam (the student must be enrolled in order to sit for any portion of the exam).
 Students who are on graduate assistantships or fellowships may enroll for up to nine hours of ENC 7919 in order to maintain their full-time status.
-Contact the T&T office for the appropriate course registration form (TandT@ucf.edu).